gex194/gex194/README.md

 # 💫 About Me:
 Javascript/Typescript developer with over 6+ years of experience.
+Also had some experience with C# ASP .NET, working as a fullstack for about 1,5 years.
+## 📺 Frontend Stack
 ### Frameworks:
 - React
 - Vue